 Based on personal experience, the majority of individuals with valve disease of a mild to moderate nature will remain asymptomatic without exercise limitation until late in the course of the disease.
 We recommend 1-2 yearly assessment with echocardiography and exercise stress testing to assess progression of valvular disease.
 Individuals with symptoms, severe valvular dysfunction, impaired ventricular function, pulmonary hypertension and arrhythmias should be advised to abstain from competitive sport and should be considered for corrective surgery.

 Most individuals requiring surgical intervention will undergo valve replacement with a mechanical prosthesis which will be associated with a transvalvular gradient and the need for anticoagulation.
-There are no data on the natural history of a valve replacement or repair in individuals who exercise intensively, therefore the current consensus recommendations are relatively conservative.
+In the absence of data on the natural history of a valve replacement or repair in individuals who exercise intensively, the current consensus recommendations are relatively conservative.
 Apart from avoiding contact sports or sports associated with trauma (such as competitive cycling, hiking, wind surfing etc) in those who are anticoagulated, our practice is to apply the same recommendations as native valve disease of moderate severity (Table 1).
 Recovering individuals should be rehabilitated with a gradually increasing exercise programme over 12 weeks and may start exercising more vigorously after this time period when the sternal wound has recovered completely.

 Compared to native valves, the haemodynamic changes associated with prosthetic valve are sub-optimal and may impact on the athlete’s performance and therefore, exercise testing to evaluate haemodynamic response at the level of exertion expected for the sporting discipline is particularly helpful in such individuals.

 Patients with valvular disease particularly MVP and BAV are at higher risk of infective endocarditis than the general population.
-Although antibiotic prophylaxis is not recommended, patients should be advised to maintain optimal dental hygiene and informed to be vigilant of the non-specific features of endocarditis including fatigue and myalgia.
 In this regard, athletes with valvular heart disease should also be advised to abstain from having tattoos and body piercings.
 Athletes with atrial fibrillation should be anticoagulated and advised to avoid contact or collision sports (Figure 4).

 Advice for Symptomatic Patients